What is a catch-up contribution?

 Catch-up contribution amounts by account

 The IRS sets up catch-up contribution limits, which vary based on your retirement arrangement.
-These amounts apply through the end of 2021.
-Keep in mind that these limits may change in 2022 and beyond.
+These amounts apply through the end of 2022.
+Keep in mind that these limits will change in 2023.

 |Contribution limit||Catch-up contribution||Total contribution|